medic/cht-tech-radar-implementers/radar/2023-09-12/k3d.md

 tags:       [deployment-management]
 ---

-k3d is a lighter version of Kubernetes for orchestration.
+k3d is a lightweight version of Kubernetes for orchestration.